YangDrYang/yangyang.github.io/content/home/gallery/index.md

 weight = 120  # Order that this section will appear.

 title = "Gallery"
-subtitle = "I have done many projects, here is some featured image"
+subtitle = "Photos with my students"
 +++

+Here are some photos with my students.

 {{< gallery >}}